Bitboard: Direct hashing

-The rank and file attack vectors of rooks and the diagonal and anti-diagonal attack vectors of bishops can be separately masked and used as indices into a hash table of precomputed attack vectors depending on occupancy, 8-bits each for rooks and 2-8 bits each for bishops.
+The attack vectors of rooks and bishops can be separately masked and used as indices into a hash table of precomputed attack vectors depending on occupancy: 8 bits each for rooks and from 2 to 8 bits each for bishops.
 The full attack vector of a piece is obtained as the union of each of the two unidirectional vectors indexed from the hash table.
-The number of entries in the hash table is modest, on the order of 8*2^8 or 2K bytes, but two hash function computations and two lookups per piece are required., see the hashing scheme employed.
+The number of entries in the hash table is modest, on the order of $8*2^8$ bytes, or about 2 kilobytes.
+Two hash function computations and two lookups per piece are required for the hashing scheme.